 Basis of Presentation: The accounting policies of the District conform to accounting principles generally accepted in the United States of America (GAAP) as applicable to governmental units.
 The basic financial statements provide information about the District's enterprise fund and the pension trust fund.
 Separate statements for each fund category - enterprise and fiduciary - are presented.
 The basic financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
-On an accrual basis, revenues from property taxes are recognized in the fiscal year when the underlying exchange occurs; revenue from grants is recognized in the fiscal year in which all eligibility requirements have been satisfied; and revenue from investments is recognized when earned.
+On an accrual basis, revenues from property taxes are recognized in the fiscal year for which the taxes are levied; revenue from sales taxes are recognized in the fiscal year when the underlying exchange occurs; revenue from grants is recognized in the fiscal year in which all eligibility requirements have been satisfied; and revenue from investments is recognized when earned.